 Organizations create documents daily.
 They are used to convey new ideas, provide

 direction, give instructions, describe processes, define specifications, and serve a

 host of other purposes.
 Often documents are generated in an ad hoc environment

 without much thought to how they will eventually be used or by whom.

 Documents are often created in a casual manner and then stored on someone's

 hard drive.
-They are passed around in printed form, or
+They are passed around in printed form, or attached to e-mails, and end

-no longer seem relevant to the issues of the day.
+issues of the day.

 Realizing the Importance of Documents

-This undisciplined approach to document creation and distribution
+This undisciplined approach to document creation and distribution overlooks the

-intellectual capital.
 They each contain information that presents a small part of what the organization

 knows.
 Taken together, over time, documents become a significant part of the

 survival, calls for a thoughtful approach to understanding the role documents play

 in the day-to-day functioning of the organization.
 Once this is understood, the

 need for a rational and consistent means of creating and managing documents

 A Practical Approach to Document Management

 Effective document control requires an underlying philosophy and strategy.
 It

 should be tailored to the needs of the organization that uses it.
 It should be

 practical and it should be written.
 No document management strategy can be useful

 if it is not explicitly documented and made part of the daily routine.

 In organizations with the proper understanding of the significance of document

 management, this documented philosophy and strategy becomes a document

 management policy.
 Once this policy is defined, it should be followed with a

 document management process that explains how to put the policy into use.

 The document management policy and process become the organization's method

 of document control.
 In broad terms, document control provides a means of

 managing the development, approval, issue, change, distribution, maintenance, use,

 storage, security, and disposal of documents.

 The Purpose of Document Control

 The goal of document control is not to create extra work or build a bureaucracy.

 Instead, it is put in place to protect the value of the content of documents and to

 enhance the usefulness of that content to the people in the organization who need

 Document control provides a framework for deciding how information is created in

 the organization and how it is managed once created.
 The purpose of a document

 control method is to ensure:

 Document Control Procedures

-The document control process put in place to support the policy should
+The document control process put in place to support the policy should include

-these procedures should not be cumbersome, they should be explicit and detailed enough to provide
+should not be cumbersome, they should be explicit and detailed enough to provide

 clear direction as to how documents should be prepared.
 The procedures may

 include essential topics such as:

 A Process Tailored to the Environment

 While a document control process can be automated with a document management

 tool, the organization must not allow a purchased software application to dictate its

 document management policy and process.
 To work effectively, a document control

 method must be adopted that makes sense for the organization's environment and

 Implementing a Document Control Process